/Insights

 Seasonal Energy Efficiency Ratio: Optimising Commercial Buildings

-A 2025 survey revealed that 72% of commercial tenants prefer properties with strongsustainability credentials, such as high EPC ratings.
-Investing in SEER-optimised systems not only reduces energy consumption but also enhances property marketability.
+Moreover, tenants increasingly demand sustainable spaces.
+Recent market analysis indicates that 72% of commercial tenants prefer properties with strong sustainability credentials and high EPC ratings.
+Investing in SEER-optimised systems not only reduces energy consumption but also enhances property marketability, tenant retention, and asset valuation.

 Preparing for Winter: Insulation and Heating Strategies